ritukanta/git-and-github-coursera/README.md

 > - Likewise u can modify the upcoming windows in this installation process by reading on-screen text.
 I'm providing my screenshots how I've installed, in the /images directory.

 # Before Version Control

+### Intro to Module 1

+- It's super important to have detailed historical information of ur configuration files and source code u're working on.
+Git does that properly.
+It also provides the documentation of ur code history so that ur fellow coders or future collaborators can know why the change has been made, and how does it work.

+- Git stores the historical copies of ur code that helps to know what were the changes u made and also helps in reverting back if the latest changes have some bugs.

+### Diffing Files

+- Say u've two files of some code and u want to check the difference between them, Checking difference means if there a few lines are added or removed from the previous file.
+What will u do to find the difference?
+Of course, u'll open those files using a text editor side by side and try to spot added lines or removed lines.

+- But it's just us, human eyes, take time to spot and understand the difference and tend to make mistakes in the way.
+Fortunately, there is a better way for computers, called <code>diff</code> command line tool.
+It takes two files and find the differences in a few formats.

 # VCSs
 # Using Git
 # Practice Quiz